wmsal80/weather_dashboard/README.md

 This is a simple weather dashboard for planning future travels or just because not knowing the weather drives you insane.
+You will need to click the search icon as I did not link the "enter/return" button to it.